LivePersonInc/developer-center/pages/documents/rt-interactions/monitor-api/overview.md

 ### Validation
 * When providing consumerId/CustomerInfo.customerId, should send only one or verify they match (parameter and engagement attribute)
-* When providing lpConsumerId/LPConsumer.id, should send only one or verify it matches (parameter and engagement attribute)

 ### Happy Flow